11: Central Tendency

 11.6 Choosing the Right Measure of Central Tendency

 The choice of measure of central tendency depends on the nature of the data.
 For symmetric distributions without outliers, the mean is typically the most appropriate.
 The median is better suited for skewed distributions or datasets with extreme values, as it is less affected by outliers.
-For categorical data, the mode is the only applicable measure, as the mean and median are not meaningful.
+For nominal data, the mode is the only applicable measure, as the mean and median are not meaningful.
 In research, reporting both the mean and median can offer a more nuanced understanding of the data’s center and reveal insights that may be obscured by relying on a single measure.

 Chapter 11 Summary and Key Takeaways

 The three primary measures of central tendency, mean, median, and mode, each serve distinct purposes depending on the nature of the dataset.
-The mean is commonly used for normally distributed data but is sensitive to outliers.
+The mean is commonly used for normally distributed continuous data but is sensitive to outliers.
 The median offers a more robust alternative when data are skewed or contain extreme values.
-The mode is the only appropriate measure for categorical data, identifying the most frequently occurring value.
+The mode is the only appropriate measure for nominal data, identifying the most frequently occurring value.
 The sum of data points plays a critical role in calculating the mean.
 Selecting the appropriate measure based on distribution shape and data level is essential for accurate and meaningful analysis.
 Jamovi support this process by providing intuitive options for computing and comparing central tendency metrics.

 - The median is the middle value in an ordered dataset and is a better choice for skewed distributions or when outliers are present.